Home

 One example of how St. Patrick used sacred pagan symbols to explain the concepts of Christianity is represented in the shamrock legend.

-But the most widely honored spiritual symbols that signify both the Celtic pride of the Irish people as well as their devotion to Christianity are Celtic Crosses.
+But the most widely honored spiritual symbol that signifies both the Celtic pride of the Irish people as well as their devotion to Christianity is the Celtic Cross.

 Celtic-crosses